Turkey Steps Up Attacks Against Kurdish Targets in Syria and Iraq

 The latest military operation came after two men with a bomb attacked Turkey’s Interior Ministry in Ankara on the day of the opening of parliament.

-The two assailants were killed and President Recep Tayyip Erdoğan participated in an opening ceremony minutes away from the ministry soon after the attack, for which the Kurdistan Workers’ Party (PKK), a militant group inside Turkey, claimed responsibility.
+The two assailants were killed and President Recep Tayyip Erdoğan participated in an opening ceremony minutes away from the ministry soon after the attack, for which the Kurdistan Workers’ Party (PKK), an armed group inside Turkey, claimed responsibility.

 Omer Özkizilcik, a foreign policy and security analyst based in Ankara, stated that the attack was a turning point for Turkey.